Arknight007/Adobe-India-Hackathon25-1b/README.md

 * Importance ranking of extracted sections
 * Multi-collection document processing
 * Structured JSON output with metadata

-## Extensibility

-* Integrate OCR (Tesseract + pdf2image) for scanned documents
-* Use regex or machine-learning techniques to detect numbered headings
-* Parameterize font-size thresholds for multi-language support

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.